-This section provides the pin assignments for the PCIe interface signals.
-The PCIe signals have unique names on the Primary and Secondary connector.
+This section provides the pin assignments for the PCle interface signals.
+The PCle signals have unique names on the Primary and Secondary connector.
 The Primary Connector uses the REFCLK[0:3], TX/RX[0:15], PERST[0:3] indices.
 The Secondary Connector uses the REFCLK[4:5], TX/RX[16:31] and PERST[4:5] indices.
 Where applicable, the Primary/Secondary connector naming convention is shown as a pair.
-The AC/DC specifications are defined in the PCIe CEM Specification, Rev 4.0.
+The AC/DC specifications are defined in the PCle CEM Specification, Rev 4.0.
 Example connection diagrams for are shown in Section 3.6.

+Table 21: Pin Descriptions - PCIe

 Signal Name (Primary / Pin # Baseboard Direction Signal Description

 Secondary)

 REFCLKn0/REFCLKn4 B14 Output

 REFCLKp0/REFCLKp4 B15

-Table 21: Pin Descriptions - PCle
+Table 21: Pin Descriptions - PCIe

-REFCLKn1/REFCLKn5 A14 Output PCIe compliant differential reference clock #0, #1, REFCI Kn2 OCP B11 Output the OCP NIC 3.0 card PCIe core logic.
-REFCLKp2 OCP_B12 REECLIKO is always available to all OCR NIC 2.0 parts REFCLKn3 OCP_A11 Output The card should not assume REFCLK1, REFCLK2 or REFCLKp3 OCP_A12 REFCLK3 are available until the bifurcation negotiation process is complete.
-For baseboards, the REFCLK0, REFCLK1, REFCLK2 and REFCLK3 signals shall be available at the Primary Connector for supported designs REECLK2 and REFCLK3 are only available on the Primary connector in the OCP Bay.
-REFCLK4 and REFCLK5 are available on the secondary connector.
+- REFCLKn1/REFCLKn5 REFCLKp1/REFCLKp5 A14 A15 Output PCIe compliant differential reference clock #0, #1, #2 and #3.
+100MHz reference clocks are used for REFCLKn2 REFCLKp2 OCP_B11 OCP_B12 Output the OCP NIC 3.0 card PCIe core logic.
+REFCLKn3 REFCLKp3 OCP_A11 OCP_A12 Output REFCLK0 is always available to all OCP NIC 3.0 cards.
+The card should not assume REFCLK1, REFCLK2 or REFCLK3 are available until the bifurcation negotiation process is complete.
+For baseboards, the REFCLK0, REFCLK1, REFCLK2 and REFCLK3 signals shall be available at the Primary Connector for supported designs.
+REFCLK2 and REFCLK3 are only available on the Primary connector in the OCP Bay.
+REFCLK4 and REFCLK5 are available on the Secondary connector.
 REFCLK0 is required for all designs.
-REFCLK1, REFCLK2 and REFCLK3 are required for designs that support 2 xn , and 4 xn bifurcation implementations For baseboard implementations that use appropriate REFCLKs not used by the OCP NIC 3.0 card.
-The baseboard shall not advertise the not implemented.
+REFCLK1, REFCLK2 and REFCLK3 are required for designs that support 2 vp. and required for designs that support 2 xn, and 4 xn bifurcation implementations.
+For baseboard implementations that use REFCLK[1:3], the baseboard should disable the appropriate REFCLKs not used by the OCP NIC 3.0 card.
+The baseboard shall not advertise the corresponding bifurcation modes if REFCLK[1:3] are not implemented.
 REFCLK4 and REFCLK5 are only available on the Secondary Connector and are not defined for use this specification release.
-For OCP NIC 3.0 cards, the required REFCLKs shall REFCLKs on the OCP NIC 3.0 card shall be left as a no connect.
-Note: For cards that only support 1 x16, REFCLKO is used.
-For cards that support 2 x8, REFCLK0 is used for the second eight PCIe lanes.
-REFCLK2 and REFCLK3 are only used for cards that only support a
+For OCP NIC 3.0 cards, the required REFCLKs shall be connected per the endpoint datasheet.
+Unused REFCLKs on the OCP NIC 3.0 card shall be left as a no connect.
+Note: For cards that only support 1 x16, REFCLK0 is used.
+For cards that support 2 x8, REFCLK0 is used for the first eight PCIe lanes, and REFCLK1 is used for the second eight PCIe lanes.
+REFCLK2 and REFCLK3 are only used for cards that only support a four link PCIe bifurcation mode.